The Dangers of Deleting Microsoft Visual C++ Redistributable Libraries

 If you have a low-end processor and less battery mah then live wallpapers and widgets of very high resolutions can slow down your smartphone.

 If you have a phone with less RAM capacity then running heavy applications may slow down your phone.
-We know that today smartphones can perform multitasking jobs, if there is insufficient RAM then will able to perform one task at a time and halt other application.
+We know that today smartphones can perform multitasking jobs, if there is insufficient RAM they will be able to perform one task at a time and halt other applications.

 The smartphone works on particular energy and if the battery cannot provide sufficient energy then the smartphone will not perform perfectly.
-If the battery cannot provide sufficient energy then your smartphone screen goes dimmer, shorter display-on time, etc. But it doesn't directly affect the performance of smartphones as does by the above point.
+If the battery cannot provide sufficient energy then your smartphone screen goes dimmer, has shorter display-on time, etc. But it doesn't directly affect the performance of smartphones as does by the above point.

 If you keep opening the application and using only one application is active then this may internally use memory.
 If you have more apps installed and running them then it consumes all the resources of the smartphone including RAM and CPU.

 You can troubleshoot/fix your slow phone with the following solutions.

-First Know your Device
+1 First Know your Device

 You the owner of the phone only know the capacity of your phone.
 So, wisely use it.

-Remove Unused Applications
+2 Remove Unused Applications

 First, identify which application you are not using.
 Some unused applications keep taking your resource in the background so it's better to remove/uninstall those unused applications.
 It helps to free up the used resources.

-Clear Software Cached Data
+4 Clear Software Cached Data

 If your system is slow then you can clear software cache data and temporary files.
-Some applications like Facebook, messenger, youtube, browsers cache your data in many megabytes.
+Some applications like Facebook, messenger, youtube, and browsers cache your data in many megabytes.
 You can clear those application cache data to improve your phone performance.

 Actually, software updates are critical for your phone and recommend doing updates.
 Read what is provided in the updates and update accordingly.
 Security-related updates, bug fixing, performance updates, etc are necessary, and do it.

-Close unused applications
+6 Close unused applications

-If any problem occurs like dropped mobile in water, damage some part by dropping on floor, etc. with your phone, then it is better to take that to a mobile mechanic and protect your system from being even worse.
+If any problem occurs like dropped mobile in water, damage some part by dropping on the floor, etc. with your phone, then it is better to take that to a mobile mechanic and protect your system from being even worse.

-Disable Transitions and Animations
+8 Disable Transitions and Animations

-Stop Auto Synchronization
+10 Stop Auto Synchronization

-Disable Background Processes
+11 Disable Background Processes

-Stop some features when you do not use Bluetooth.
+12 Stop some features when you do not use Bluetooth.

 13 Check Battery Condition

-Use high-speed SD Card
+14 Use a high-speed SD Card

 Sometimes restarting your phone solves the problem.